SAMA-Communications/sama-server/README.md

 { response: { id: "4", success: true } }
 ```

-If use "all", then other users who is online will receive the following message:
+If use "all", then other users in this conversation who is online will receive the following message:

 ```
 {